compulab-yokneam/meta-bsp-imx95/README.md

 # Disclaimer
 | !IMPORTANT! | This branch is not a release |
 |---|---|

+# Intro
-## Supported Compulab Products
+* Supported Compulab Products<br>
 [UCM-iMX95 - i.MX95 SMD System-on-Module](https://www.compulab.com/products/computer-on-modules/ucm-imx95-nxp-i-mx-95-som-system-on-module/)

-**Preferred OS for build host is Ubuntu 22.04.
-It can be utilized with Docker: https://github.com/compulab-yokneam/yocker**
+* Preferred OS for build host is Ubuntu 22.04.
+It can be utilized with [Docker](https://github.com/compulab-yokneam/yocker)

 ## Initialize repo manifests
 * NXP:
 ```